fgbulsoni/ruby-algorithms-and-hackerrank/README.md

 # ruby_learning
-Just a repo for tests and testing around ruby
+Just a repo for general learning or testing around ruby